tanishkHada/watchflix/README.md

 # WATCHFLIX

-**WatchFlix** is your ultimate destination to stream Movies and TV Shows for free.Enjoy a vast library of content, bookmark favorites, and explore by genre in a beautifully animated and responsive UI.
+**WatchFlix** is your ultimate destination to stream Movies and TV Shows for free.
+Enjoy a vast library of content, bookmark favorites, and explore by genre in a beautifully animated and responsive UI.

 > Sit back, relax, and start streaming!